 A custodial luminaire must pass stringent Ministry of Justice (MoJ) standards.
 This includes real world destruction tests utilising implements that could be available to a prisoner, such as chair legs and pool cues.

 Our custodial luminaires are built to resist impacts up to 250 joules of energy – 12.5 times more than a standard IK10 fitting.
 High ingress protection, tamperproof and flame retardant materials are also incredibly important in a custodial environment.
-We believe there are 4Cs crucial for custodial applications.
-They are:

 Best practice lighting guide